wultra/enrollment-server/docs/Deploying-Enrollment-Server.md

 To deploy Enrollment Server to Apache Tomcat, simply copy the WAR file in your `webapps` folder or deploy it using the "Tomcat Web Application Manager" application (usually deployed on default Tomcat address `http://localhost:8080/manager`).

-Running PowerAuth Admin application from console using the `java -jar` command is not supported.
+Running Enrollment Server from console using the `java -jar` command is not supported.

 ## Deploying Enrollment Server On JBoss / Wildfly